Customer Privacy Notice

 We process data to support our commercial obligations such as:

-- Auditing of Adult and Child claim files by those organisations that have recommended our services to you (usually your insurer), to test our processes and assess our service levels.
+- Auditing of adult and child claim files by those organisations that have recommended our services to you (usually your insurer) or the organisation who has provided your Legal Expense Insurance, to test our processes and assess our service levels.
 Please note that should the audit need to include a review of special category data for example, medical reports, then your consent will be obtained prior to this audit.

 We gain specific consent from you to involve you in: